Dr-Dd/alacritty-circadian/README.md

 ### System Service

 The intended way to use the utility is via a system service.
-On a systemd Linux this is attainable by adding the following service file to `~/.config/systemd/user/alacritty-circadian.service`:
+On a systemd init Linux this is attainable by adding the following service file to `~/.config/systemd/user/alacritty-circadian.service`:

 ```ini
 [Unit]